autistic-symposium/blockchain-science-rs/README.md

 ### tl; dr

-#### This program implements an arb searcher running statistical arbitrage strategies to several exchanges.
+#### this program implements a searcher running statistical strategies on several exchanges.
 It's called coingator because it's a cute animal that rhymes with cointegratoooor.

-#### For more details about this project, check my Mirror post, **[bot #2: coingator, the rusty cointegratooor searcher]()**.
+#### for more details about this project, check my mirror post: **[bot #2: coingator, the rusty cointegratooor searcher]()**.

 <br>